Reaffirming a Challenge to Bohmian Mechanics: Particle speed in coupled waveguides

 The coupled waveguide system involves two temporal scales: the physical time $t$ and the scale set by the coupling constant $J$.
 In the time-independent setting described above, the relevant temporal parameter is $J$.
-The coupling constant governs the exchange of population between the two waveguides: it controls how particles are distributed across the guides, but not how they propagate along the waveguide axis (for $|\Delta|\gg\hbar J$, see \cite{Kl23}).
-Our interest concerns, among other aspects, the transformation behaviour of the system with respect to $J$.
-To this end, we focus on a quantity that is directly determined by the coupling, namely the relative population of the two waveguides:
+The coupling constant governs the exchange of population between the two waveguides: it controls how particles are distributed across the guides, but not how they propagate along the waveguide axis (for $|\Delta|\gg\hbar J$, see \citep{kl23}).
+We focus on a quantity that is directly determined by the coupling, namely the relative population of the two waveguides:

 In the region around $\Delta=0$, $k_{1}$ exhibits a non-linear dependence on $J$, arising from effects that may be interpreted as measurement back-action.
-However, for $|\Delta|\gg\hbar J$, Eq. \ref{k1} simplifies to $k_{1}=\sqrt{m/2\Delta}\,J$ so that
+However, for $|\Delta|\gg\hbar J$, Eq.~\eqref{k1} simplifies to $k_{1}=\sqrt{m/2\Delta}\,J$ so that

 with $f(x)=\sin(x)$ and $g(x)=\cos(x)$ for $\Delta>0$, and $f(x)=\sinh(x)$ and $g(x)=\cosh(x)$ for $\Delta<0$.
 Here, we introduce the parameter $v$, which is given by